Questions:

 ../data/pdb/heme.pdb:ATOM 25 FE 1 -0.924 0.535 -0.518

-combination can be really powerful!
+The grep and find combination can be really powerful!

 Matching and Subtracting

-inverts pattern matching, so that only lines
+We learned the -v flag for grep inverts pattern matching, so that only lines

 which do not match the pattern are printed.

-For example, we can use grep
+For example, we can use grep to look for lines in haiku.txt that do NOT

-contain the word is
+contain the word is:

 $ grep -vw 'is' haiku.txt